-While there are many uses that both a crate and playpen can satisfy, a crate offers certain benefits that a playpen does not.
-Appropriate-sized dog crates are recommended for potty training your puppy because of their limited space — a dog is not going to want to soil his own bed!
+- Potty training: Appropriate-sized dog crates are recommended for potty training your puppy because of their limited space — a dog is not going to want to soil their own bed.
 A pen, by comparison, leaves more than enough room for a dog to relieve himself in one corner and play in another.

-There’s also an emotional benefit to using a crate.
+- Emotional support: There’s also an emotional benefit to using a crate.
 Dogs tend to have a natural affinity for enclosed spaces, or dens, where they know they’re protected from everything outside.
-In the same way many people feel cozy and relaxed in bed, dogs enjoy having a safe space like a crate to retreat to.
+In the same way that many people feel cozy and relaxed in bed, dogs enjoy having a safe space like a crate to retreat to.
 With a little training, this can easily become a favorite napping place for your pup as well — especially if you make her crate a little homier with a soft bed and even a cover.

 Playpens differ from crates in size, structure, and function.
 A playpen is meant to keep your puppy secured in a small area of your home, whereas a crate doesn’t have to be fully enclosed at all.

 A playpen is a group of small metal or plastic gates that you can arrange in a circle in your desired space.
 If you’re leaving your pet or keeping her enclosed for a long time, your pen should be spacious enough to add her food and water, as well as a bed or someplace comfy to rest.
 This may seem like it will require a lot of space, but many playpens come with removable pieces and can be resized as your puppy grows.
 Most playpens are easy to fold up and carry, too, so your puppy can hang out wherever you do.

 One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if they need to.
 This is why potty training your pup is so, so important — for their health and your sanity.